-Many governmental units across Indiana, large and small, are facing financial challenges due to rising costs, declining revenues, lack of economic growth, and property tax losses due to Circuit Breaker Tax Credits and other legislative changes.
+Many governmental units, both large and small, are facing financial challenges due to rising costs, declining revenues, lack of economic growth and more recently, the uncertainty of the COVID-19 impacts.
 All of these factors are changing the way we budget.
 Taking a short-term “fill-in-the-forms” approach to budgeting is no longer sufficient to the need.
 There is a greater urgency to extend planning horizons beyond one year and develop long-term cash flow projections to identify potential budget deficits and cash flow shortages before they occur.

 For more information on this topic, or to learn how Baker Tilly municipal specialists can help, contact our team.